 LED stands for light emitting diode.
 LED lighting products produce light approximately 90% more efficiently than incandescent light bulbs.
 How do they work?
 An electrical current passes through a microchip, which illuminates the tiny light sources we call LEDs and the result is visible light.
 To prevent performance issues, the heat LEDs produce is absorbed into a heat sink.

 The useful life of LED lighting products is defined differently than that of other light sources, such as incandescent or CFL.
 This is because LEDs typically do not “burn out” or fail.
-Instead, they experience lumen depreciation, where the amount of light produced decreases and light color appearance can shift over time.
-Instead of basing the useful life of an LED product on the time it takes for 50 percent of a large group of lamps to burn out (as is the case with traditional sources), LED product “lifetime” is set based on a prediction of when the light output decreases 30 percent.
+Instead, they experience ‘lumen depreciation’, wherein the brightness of the LED dims slowly over time.
+Unlike incandescent bulbs, LED “lifetime” is established on a prediction of when the light output decreases by 30 percent.

-Because LED lighting systems don’t radiate heat the way an incandescent or halogen light bulb does, the heat produced from the power going into the product must be drawn away from the LEDs.
-This is usually done with a heat sink, which is a passive device that absorbs the heat produced and dissipates it into the surrounding environment.
+LEDs use heat sinks to absorb the heat produced by the LED and dissipate it into the surrounding environment.
 This keeps LEDs from overheating and burning out.
-Thermal management is probably the single most important factor in the successful performance of an LED product over its lifetime — the higher the temperature at which the LEDs are operated, the more quickly the light will degrade, and the shorter the useful life will be.
+Thermal management is generally the single most important factor in the successful performance of an LED over its lifetime.
+The higher the temperature at which the LEDs are operated, the more quickly the light will degrade, and the shorter the useful life will be.

-LED products use a variety of unique heat sink designs and configurations to manage heat, so their appearances may vary.
-Regardless of the heat sink design, all LED products that are ENERGY STAR-certified have been tested to ensure that they manage the heat so that the light output is properly maintained through the end of its rated life.
+LED products use a variety of unique heat sink designs and configurations to manage heat.
+Today, advancements in materials have allowed manufacturers to design LED bulbs that match the shapes and sizes of traditional incandescent bulbs.
+Regardless of the heat sink design, all LED products that have earned the ENERGY STAR have been tested to ensure that they properly manage the heat so that the light output is properly maintained through the end of its rated life.